apache/tvm/docs/dev/model_library_format.rst

 ``executor-config``
 ^^^^^^^^^^^^^^^^^^^

-Contains machine-parseable configuration for executors which can drive model inference.
+Contains machine-parsable configuration for executors which can drive model inference.
 Currently, only the GraphExecutor produces configuration for this directory, in ``graph/graph.json``.
 This file should be read in and the resulting string supplied to the ``GraphExecutor()`` constructor for parsing.